Meiklejohn History, Family Crest & Coats of Arms

 The surname Meiklejohn was first found in Liddesdale, but in later centuries the name was fairly numerous on the northern side of Firth of Forth from Stirling to Dunfermline.

-Important Dates for the Meiklejohn family
+Early History of the Meiklejohn family

 This web page shows only a small excerpt of our Meiklejohn research.
 Another 86 words (6 lines of text) covering the years 1621, 1625, 1630, 1638, 1643, and 1644 are included under the topic Early Meiklejohn History in all our PDF Extended History products and printed products wherever possible.